GuilhermeFior/currency-tracker/README.md

 ---

-## 🧭 Next steps
+## Next steps

 Here are some ideas and improvements planned for the next iterations of the project:

-- Introduce dbt tests for data quality validation
 - Connect the gold layer to a BI tool for monitoring currency trends
 - Deploy the pipeline on GCP using Cloud Composer

 ---

-Enjoy exploring your currency-tracker pipeline!
-Feel free to make suggestions or ask any questions!
+Enjoy exploring your currency-tracker pipeline, and feel free to make suggestions or ask any questions!